wbyoung/jsi/_posts/00-01-03-git-tdd-abstractions.md

 ## Challenges

+- Write a function that takes an array of people as an argument an updates each of their ages to be one year older.
+Make sure you write tests before you write the function so you're properly doing TDD.
 - Write test for the `each` function.
 - Create a new version of the interest rate calculator that calculates the amount of interest you've paid with fluctuating interest rates.
 For example,